44th Annual AJHA Convention

 This year's historic tour is to the Queen Mary.
 This British luxurious passenger ship, a part of the Cunard line, made 1,001 crossings between England and New York from 1936 to 1967.
 Today it is permanently docked in Long Beach and serves as a floating museum and hotel.

-We'll transport attendees to the ship for the tour circa 1 p.m. after the Donna Allen Luncheon.
+We'll provide attendees with public transportation options to the ship for the tour circa 1 p.m. after the Donna Allen Luncheon.

 Attendees’ tour tickets ($24.50) will include a just-for-AJHA tour of the Queen Mary.
 You can grab a cocktail at the art deco bar at the bow of the ship and stroll with our tour guide through an hour-long “Glory Days” historical tour with a focus on journalism history blended with the ship's Hollywood tour.